Agent operational guidance: poor agent behaviour: reporting agent misconduct

 It is essential that you follow the procedural rules carefully as making an unlawful disclosure of HMRC information could constitute a criminal offence punishable by a fine, prison sentence or both.

-When the agent’s misconduct is linked to dishonesty or criminality you must first contact the Agent Compliance Team (ACT), see CH880400.
+When the agent’s misconduct is linked to dishonesty or criminality you must first contact the (This content has been withheld because of exemptions in the Freedom of Information Act 2000) , see CH880400.

-For further advice contact your business stream’s compliance accountant who will be familiar with the guidance issued by the agents’ representative bodies regarding professional misconduct.
+For further advice contact the (This content has been withheld because of exemptions in the Freedom of Information Act 2000) , who are familiar with the guidance issued by the agents’ representative bodies regarding professional misconduct.